Campus Security Report

 Rights, Policies and Procedures to be Followed

 The student who has been the victim of a sex offense, dating violence, domestic violence or stalking has many options in seeking assistance.
 Although victims are not always sure about what has happened to them or what steps they can take, there are staff members specialized in victim advocacy who can assist the student in making informed choices.
-Students can receive assistance from the BGSU Police Department, Counseling Center, Office of the Dean of Students, BGSU Office of Title IX, BGSU Center for Violence Prevention and Education, Office of Residence Life, Falcon Health Center, Bowling Green City Police, Wood County Sheriff’s Office, Wood County Hospital, Wood County Prosecutor's Office, and The Cocoon.
+Students can receive assistance from the BGSU Police Department, Counseling Center, Office of the Dean of Students, BGSU Office of Title IX, BGSU Gender Violence Prevention and Education Services, Office of Residence Life, Falcon Health Center, Bowling Green City Police, Wood County Sheriff’s Office, Wood County Hospital, Wood County Prosecutor's Office, and The Cocoon.
 Additional sources of assistance for BGSU Firelands include the Erie County Sheriff’s Office, the Firelands Regional Medical Center and the Firelands Dean’s Office.
 It is the option of the student whether or not to seek legal, medical and/or psychological services.
 Victims are encouraged to seek medical attention and support even if they do not wish to report the incident to police.

 It is important for a student who has been sexually assaulted to receive medical care to ensure physical well-being and to maintain the collection and preservation of evidence should the student choose to take legal action at any time in the future.
 Medical care may include emergency contraception, antibiotic treatment to address any sexually transmitted infections and specialized, physical examinations.
 Physical examinations and rape kits conducted at the Wood County Hospital or the Firelands Regional Medical Center are provided by a trained Sexual Assault Nurse Examiner.
 The purpose of the rape kit is for the collection of evidence.
 All rape kit evidence should be collected in the first 96 hours after the assault has occurred.
 Regardless if a student showers or changes clothing, a rape kit can still be collected.
 Having a rape kit completed does not mean that the case will go to court or that the student must press criminal charges.
 It does leave the option available and can greatly enhance the chances of a successful prosecution should the student make the decision to press charges at a later date.
 The medical facility that collects the evidence will contact police and transfer the rape kit to the police for them to store as evidence for an investigation in case the victim later chooses to report the incident to police.